 3.5 ounces (100g) contains 1 IU of vitamin D. Also key to reducing or preventing anemia, it can be prepared in hundreds of ways, while retaining its properties and vitamin D content.

-1 tablespoon (14g) contains 24 IU of vitamin D. Without overdoing it, a little pork fat once in a while in some preparation can provide you with vitamin D, but don’t overdo it!
+1 tablespoon (14g) contains 24 IU.
+Without overdoing it, a little pork fat once in a while in some preparation can provide you with vitamin D, but don’t overdo it!

-1 tablespoon (14g) contains 218 IU of vitamin D. Egg fat, especially that contained in the yolk, can provide you with vitamin D, consume it in moderation.
+1 tablespoon (14g) contains 218 IU.
+Egg fat, especially that contained in the yolk, can provide you with vitamin D, consume it in moderation.

-1 tablespoon (14g) contains 15 IU of vitamin D. A little butter will not harm you, on the contrary, it will provide you with vitamin D, but as we have recommended with all fats, you should be moderate and not overdo it.
+1 tablespoon (14g) contains 15 IU.
+A little butter will not harm you, on the contrary, it will provide you with vitamin D, but as we have recommended with all fats, you should be moderate and not overdo it.

-1 cup (240 ml) contains 60 IU of vitamin D. It is known all the properties that breast milk has, so, if it is the case, do not deprive your baby to have this possibility of ingesting a totally complete food.
+1 cup (240 ml) contains 60 IU.
+It is known all the properties that breast milk has, so, if it is the case, do not deprive your baby to have this possibility of ingesting a totally complete food.

-1 cup (240 ml) contains 3 IU of vitamin D. It is a high fat food, but also has vitamin D, tastes good and can be combined with other foods.
+1 cup (240 ml) contains 3 IU.
+It is a high fat food, but also has vitamin D, tastes good and can be combined with other foods.

 (4.5 μg/100 g): This is definitely a fruit rich in good fats for the body, as well as vitamins such as D, so go ahead and include it in your preparations.